-- 1 The Board of Trustees will take all reasonable steps to ensure the attendance of students at Paeroa College via termly reports from the Principal. - 2 The school will advertise term dates in the newsletter / website and ensure days open for instruction meet legislative requirements. - 3 The school will have a consistent electronic system for monitoring class attendance, punctuality and daily attendance.
+- 1 The Board of Trustees will take all reasonable steps to ensure the attendance of students at Paeroa College via termly reports from the Principal. - 2 The Principal will provide a report to the Board, at minimum once per term. - 3 The school will advertise term dates in the newsletter / website and ensure days open for instruction meet legislative requirements. - 4 The school will have a consistent electronic system for monitoring class attendance, punctuality and daily attendance.
 The school procedures for using this will be clearly and fully explained in the Staff Handbook.
 Students should be at school by 8.40am when the attendance is marked.
-If they are not there at this time they are considered late / absent. - 4 School staff will work in partnership with parents / caregivers / whānau to ensure regular attendance.
-Parents / caregivers must contact the school to advise absences on the morning prior to 9.15am. - 5 Classroom teachers have a responsibility to keep accurate records of punctuality, attendance and non-attendance.
-These should be marked electronically while the students are in class. - 6 Parents must sign out their children at the student centre if they are going to leave the school environs during school hours.
-The school discourages parents from making appointments in school time. - 7 Action for consistent non-attendance will include contacting the parents directly, and where necessary the Attendance Service Provider. - I. If a student is away for three consecutive days and their attendance is already less than 85%, then the school can request a medical certificate for that student.II.
-Where there is a consistent and or intermittent illness the school can request a medical certificate. - 8 The school will keep the Ministry of Education ENROL national database up to date. - 9 Approval for planned absences must be in writing to the Principal at least 7 days in advance.
-Applications must include a planned return date. - 10 Participation in sport and other extra-curricular activities is a privilege, not a right.
-All students must be present in school on the day in order to participate in sport/extra-curricular activities that occur in the evening.
+If they are not there at this time they are considered late / absent. - 5 School staff will work in partnership with parents / caregivers / whānau to ensure regular attendance.
+Parents / caregivers must contact the school to advise absences on the morning prior to 9.15am. - 6 Classroom teachers have a responsibility to keep accurate records of punctuality, attendance and non-attendance.
+These should be marked electronically while the students are in class. - 7 Parents must sign out their children at the student centre if they are going to leave the school environs during school hours.
+The school discourages parents from making appointments in school time. - 8 Action for consistent non-attendance will include contacting the parents directly, and where necessary the Attendance Service Provider. - I. If a student is away for three consecutive days and their attendance is already less than 85%, then the school can request a medical certificate for that student.

+II.
+Where there is a consistent and or intermittent illness the school can request a medical certificate.

+- 9 The school will keep the Ministry of Education ENROL national database up to date. - 10 Approval for planned absences must be in writing to the Principal at least 7 days in advance.
+Applications must include a planned return date. - 11 Participation in sport and other extra-curricular activities is a privilege, not a right.
+All students must be present in school on the day in order to participate in sport/extracurricular activities that occur in the evening.
 In the event of weekend activities, students must be present on Friday to take part.
-Exceptions are at the Principal's discretion. - 11 Any student present less than 90% of the time will have their ability to participate in sport / extra-curricular activities reviewed.
+Exceptions are at the Principal's discretion. - 12 Any student present less than 90% of the time will have their ability to participate in sport / extra-curricular activities reviewed.